duynghiem9/python-challenge/README.md

 				-calculate percentage
 				-format the percentage
 				-add it to new list
-			return new list
+			-return new list

  	-winning candidate:
 		-maximum of votes in vote_count_list
 		-find index with the maximum
 		-look for candidates using same index

  	-print everything
   		-use loop to do candidates in fstring
  	-export everything
   		-use loop to do candidates in fstring

 Resources:
 https://stackoverflow.com/questions/17513438/csvreader-next-function